-How to Use the Personal Capital Retirement Savings Calculator
+How To Use the Empower Retirement Savings Calculator

-The Personal Capital retirement savings calculator is an excellent tool to help you understand whether you’re on track for retirement.
+The Empower retirement savings calculator is an excellent tool to help you understand whether you’re on track for retirement.
 It’s straightforward and easy to use, you just have to plug in a few variables and the calculator will do the rest.

 Let’s walk through how to use it so you get the most accurate number.
 Youll enter the following parameters:

-- The year you were born.
-The calculator will take into account your age and your investment horizon to help determine where you should be at.
+- The year you were born – The calculator will consider your age and investment horizon to help determine where you should be.

-- Risk tolerance.
-Personal Capital lets you choose from five different levels of risk tolerance.
+- Risk tolerance – Empower lets you choose from five different levels of risk tolerance.
 This is a critical part of the calculator since it determines the types of investments you should be holding.
 My general recommendation is, the younger you are, the higher your risk tolerance should be (since you have a longer window of time before you retire).
-The opposite is true for someone close to retirement - your risk tolerance should be lower since you need to be thinking about capital preservation.
+The opposite is true for someone close to retirement – your risk tolerance should be lower since you need to be thinking about capital preservation.

-- Retirement age.
-The age you plan on retiring.
-Remember that there are nuances to the FIRE method - like having to worry about how to deal with taxes before you’re technically of retirement age.
-Either way, pick an age that you think you’d like to retire by.
+- Retirement age – The age you plan on retiring.
+Remember that there are nuances to the FIRE method – like having to worry about how to deal with taxes before you’re technically of retirement age.
+Either way, pick an age you think you’d like to retire by.

-- Annual Social Security.
-This is how much (in dollars) you expect to earn from Social Security.
-You can estimate this value using this tool.
+- Annual Social Security – This is how much (in dollars) you expect to earn from Social Security.
+You can estimate this value using the Social Security retirement tool.

-After that, Personal Capital will project the likelihood of meeting your retirement goals so you know whether you need to pick up the pace and invest more, or perhaps take on a more aggressive investment strategy.
+After that, Empower will project the likelihood of meeting your retirement goals so you know whether you need to pick up the pace and invest more or perhaps take on a more aggressive investment strategy.

 How do I calculate what I need to retire?